RforOperations2021/hw1-mlaracue/README.md

 ## Dependencies

-All R dependencies can be found in the [requirements.txt](https://https://github.com/RforOperations2021/hw1-mlaracue/blob/main/requirements.txt) file.
+All R dependencies can be found in the [requirements.txt](https://github.com/RforOperations2021/hw1-mlaracue/blob/main/requirements.txt) file.

-## Deployment

-The app can be found on [shinyapps.io](hhttps://mlaracue.shinyapps.io/amazon-reviews-analyzer/)